aws-samples/policy-as-code/content/pac_action/detective/ccapi/ccapi.en.md

     aws --version
     ```
     You should be on a version 2.3.6+ or higher.
+1. Locate the S3 bucket deployed by the pipeline by issue the following command:
+    ```bash
+    aws s3 ls
+    ```
+    Look for a bucket with the pattern **policy-as-code-bucketxxxx-xxx**
 1. Issue the following for the name of the S3 bucket from the previous section of this workshop:
     ```bash
-    aws cloudcontrol get-resource --type-name "AWS::S3::Bucket" --identifier "<Replace with the name of the S3 bucket>"
+    aws cloudcontrol get-resource --type-name "AWS::S3::Bucket" --identifier "<Replace with the name policy-as-code-bucketxxxx-xxx>"
     ```
     The output will look something like this:
     ```